“the pen is mightier than the sword”

 “Geez, Soph, no one will love you better than i ever will…they will love you different, than i ever will”

-words harm & they heal. words that when heard at the right time, in the right place…they can change you. the building blocks of who we were yesterday, who we are today, who we may become tomorrow, are words. we can decide to become stronger, we can decide to look for courage. we can look for validation. or we can choose to stop growing as a person & believe that this is all we will ever be.
+words harm & they heal. words that when heard at the right time, in the right place…they can change you. we can decide to become stronger, we can decide to look for courage. we can look for validation. or we can choose to stop growing as a person & believe that this is all we will ever be.